 With summer starting in the Northern Hemisphere, I’m sure many Campfire Chic readers are starting to plan a handful of staycations, long weekends, and maybe even extended vacations away from home.
 But what about your blog?
 Will you let your blog sit untouched for a few weeks while you’re off, or do you hope to plan ahead so your readers won’t know you’re out of town until after you return?
 Today’s post focuses on a few tips on how to prepare your blog for a blog break, vacation, or an extended leave of absence.

-Take it from somebody who has a few things on her plate and manages to have posts go up five days a week…planning ahead is essential if you feel like you want your blog to be “live” while you are away from your computer.
+Take it from somebody who has a few things on her plate and at one time managed to have posts go up five days a week…planning ahead is essential if you feel like you want your blog to be “live” while you are away from your computer.
 Today’s tips can be used for a long weekend away from home or even as you prepare to for a hiatus from the blogging world (Think: a long backpacking trip or maternity leave)

 Write everything down